hnc-agency/lazy/README.md

     {N1 + N2, fun () -> fib1(N2, N1 + N2) end}.
 ```

-The follwoing example generator produces the Collatz sequence for a given number.
+The following example generator produces the Collatz sequence for a given number.

 ```erlang
 collatz(N) when is_integer(N), N > 0 ->